PostHog/posthog.com/contents/handbook/people/hiring-process.md

 Outreach has a few advantages:

-* We can approach people with very specific or relevant experience
+* We can approach people with very specific or relevant experience, even when they are not currently looking for a new role
 * It allows us to encourage candidates from a wider range of backgrounds to apply
+* It also helps with building an employer brand and general awareness

 It is possible to research a list of potential candidates through:

+* Workable - [People search](https://help.workable.com/hc/en-us/articles/115012750768-What-is-People-Search-) is a great tool to find profiles, email addresses and social media profiles!
+* LinkedIn - [Boolean searches](https://www.talentlyft.com/en/blog/article/306/boolean-search-a-simple-guide-for-recruiters) are your friend!
 * Twitter
-* LinkedIn - [Boolean searches](https://www.talentlyft.com/en/blog/article/306/boolean-search-a-simple-guide-for-recruiters) are your friend!
 * Behance
 * Dribble
+* AngelList

 It is important before starting outreach like this that you consider *why* a candidate messaged through this approach would move to us, so that your note to them can explain why you felt it might be a nice fit.